Information Day on the Pact on Migration and Asylum

-In the first part of the event, presentations will be delivered by the Ministry of the Interior, the Representation of the European Commission in Estonia, the Police and Border Guard Board, the Ministry of Culture, the Social Insurance Board, eu-LISA, and the United Nations High Commissioner for Refugees (UNHCR).
-The presentations will be delivered in Estonian, with the exception of one presentation by eu-LISA which will be held in English.
+During the event, presentations will be delivered by the European Union Agency for Asylum (EUAA), Ministry of the Interior, the Representation of the European Commission in Estonia, the Police and Border Guard Board, the Ministry of Culture, the Social Insurance Board, eu-LISA, and the United Nations High Commissioner for Refugees (UNHCR).
+The presentations will be delivered in Estonian, with the exeption of presentations by EUAA and eu-LISA which will be held in English.

 The event will take place at the Estonian Academy of Security Sciences.
 Registration for the information day is open until 4 February (inclusive).
+The event will be recorded.

 08:45–09:15 Registration and welcome coffee